MichaelZhangCA/confluent-kafka-python/README.md

 #### librdkafka-reference
 A simply re-org folder include necessary header/c files for compiling, and a release folder with pre-compiled dll/lib files.
 You will alwasy need this for runtime anyway.

+#### what I changed
+1, remove item from ignore file so I could upload the build folder under C:\confluent-kafka-python\confluent-kafka-python-0.11.4<br>
+2, changed setup.py file to make sure it can find the correct dll file, from "libraries=['rdkafka']" to "libraries=['librdkafka']".
+Not sure it's a bug/typo, or the difference between Linux and Windows.

 ## Prepare for installation

 Clone this repo to your C driver.
 It's highly recommended to cloen to the folder c:\confluent-kafka-python, it will make the rest of this document much easier.